carpentries/carpentries-hugo-theme/README.md

 ## Maintenance

-### Maintain theme on your local machine
+### Test theme on your local machine

-To locally work on theme one should go into the project’s own `go.mod` file and add this line at the end:
+To locally test this theme, you can have your project use your local clone instead of this GitHub hosted version.
+Go into the project’s own `go.mod` file and add this line at the end.

 ```diff
 module github.com/theNewDynamic/carpentries-project